New FICO credit score could broaden access to more lending options

 This new score is a joint Financial Inclusion partnership between FICO, Finicity, and Experian and it will be initially available through a small group of lenders as part of a limited pilot phase for consumers who cannot currently access credit or could be eligible for better terms, FICO explained.

-The initial pilot phase is designed for fine-tuning the deployment of the score.
-As FICO completes this phase, the UltraFICO Score will be more broadly available.
+FICO has designed the initial pilot phase to fine-tune the deployment of the UltraFICO Score.
+As FICO completes this phase, they will make the UltraFICO Score more broadly available.

 Comments are closed.